-- Insufficient funding for maintenance of municipal gravel roads and internal streets - No funds to develop Roads Master Plan - There are no enough labourers to construct stone pitching, wing walls and other maintenance related tasks which need to be done by Labourers. - One old grader needs to be maintained and R200, 000.00 is needed for its refurbishment. - The municipality is sometimes forced to maintain roads which need to be attended to by the Department of Roads and Transport as they take too long to maintain them.
+- Insufficient funding for re-gravelling and tarring of municipal roads Insufficient funding for storm water control - Insufficient funding for maintenance of municipal gravel roads and internal streets - No funds to develop Roads Master Plan - There are no enough labourers to construct stone pitching, wing walls and other maintenance related tasks which need to be done by Labourers. - One old grader needs to be maintained and R200, 000.00 is needed for its refurbishment. - The municipality is sometimes forced to maintain roads which need to be attended to by the Department of Roads and Transport as they take too long to maintain them.
 This has a negative effect on our programme and budget.